pryv/service-core/README.md

 - InfluxDB v1.2
 - gnatsd
 - graphicsmagick - for image events preview
+- make

 For node, you may use [nvm](https://github.com/nvm-sh/nvm) or [nodenv](https://github.com/nodenv/nodenv) to manage multiple nodeJS versions.

-On a mac OS X system, you should be able to install these prerequisites by first installing homebrew and then running these commands:
+###### On a mac OS X system
+You should be able to install these prerequisites by first installing homebrew and then running these commands:

 ~~~bash
 $ brew install gnatsd node-build influxdb nodenv/nvm